Fold-Transversal Clifford Gates for Quantum Codes: Bring's code

 A particularly nice basis is shown in \Cref{fig:logicals_planar}.
 The basis elements correspond to eight faces of the icosahedron.
 These faces are related by the action of the subgroup $\operatorname{C}_2\times \operatorname{C}_2\times \operatorname{C}_2 \subset \operatorname{S}_5$.

 This choice of basis has a geometric representation that can be seen in \Cref{fig:icosahedron_cube}.
-We can place the icosahedron inside a cube, such that eight faces of the icosahedron can be associated with the eight vertices of the cube.
+A single basis element of the homology group is highlighted in red.
+We can place a cube inside the icosahedron, such that eight faces of the icosahedron can be associated with the eight vertices of the cube.
 The group $\operatorname{C}_2\times \operatorname{C}_2\times \operatorname{C}_2$ is a subgroup of the symmetry group of the cube which has a regular action on its vertices.
 It is generated by reflections corresponding to the three planes intersecting the cube in the middle.
 This placement of the icosahedron inside the cube is not unique and different placements correspond to different choices of a basis.

 The logical $X$-operators correspond to a basis of the cohomology group~$\Homology^1$.
-Similarly as for the homology basis, we can associate the essential cocycles with triangles of the icosahedron: for a given triangle there are three edges (not belonging to the triangle) which are adjacent to exactly one of the triangle's vertices and are not neighboring any of the triangle's edges.
+Similarly as for the homology basis, we can associate the essential cocycles with triangles of the icosahedron: for a given triangle there are three edges (not belonging to the triangle) which are adjacent to exactly one of the triangle's vertices and are not neighboring any of the triangle's edges (see \cref{fig:icosahedron_cube}, highlighted in blue).
 The chain formed by these edges is an essential cocycle.
 By associating eight triangles with the vertices of a cube we obtain a basis of~$\Homology^1$.
 Unfortunately, choosing the bases of $\Homology_1$ and~$\Homology^1$ in this fashion can not give rise to a symplectic basis of $\Homology_1 \oplus \Homology^1$.

 In order to represent the logical gates that we are going to construct in terms of symplectic matrices, we need to fix ordered bases of~$\Homology_1$ and~$\Homology^1$.
 We fix the basis~$\mathfrak{B}_{\Homology_1}$ of~$\Homology_1$ as shown in \Cref{fig:logicals_planar} with the order $\{1,7,9\}$, $\{2,12,23\}$, $\{3,5,19\}$, $\{10,16,18\}$, $\{21,26,30\}$, $\{8,25,28\}$, $\{11,17,29\}$, $\{14,20,27\}$.
 The ordered basis elements of~$\mathfrak{B}_{\Homology^1}$, given in terms of supports on the edges (cf.~\Cref{fig:logicals_planar}), are $\{1,6,11\}$, $\{2,8,22\}$, $\{4,5,25\}$, $\{10,13,17\}$, $\{24,28,30\}$, $\{12,19,26\}$, $\{9,16,27\}$, $\{15,20,29\}$.